amazon-braket/amazon-braket-pennylane-plugin-python/doc/usage.rst

 All devices support all PennyLane `operations and observables <https://pennylane.readthedocs.io/en/stable/introduction/operations.html#qubit-operations>`_, with the exception of the PennyLane ``QubitUnitary`` and ``Rot`` gates and ``Hermitian`` observable.

 In addition, the plugin provides the following framework-specific operations for PennyLane.
-These are all importable from :mod:`pennylane_braket.ops <.ops>`.
+These are all importable from :mod:`braket.pennylane_braket.ops <.ops>`.

 These operations include:

 .. autosummary::
-    pennylane_braket.CPHASE
+    braket.pennylane_braket.CPHASE
-    pennylane_braket.ISWAP
+    braket.pennylane_braket.ISWAP
-    pennylane_braket.PSWAP
+    braket.pennylane_braket.PSWAP